richardkiss/pycoin/README.md

 Wallets
 -------

-The library also implements a deterministic wallet that will securly generate Bitcoin addresses compliant with [BIP0032].
+The library implements a deterministic wallet that will securly generate Bitcoin addresses compliant with [BIP0032].

 This includes creating and parsing standard wallet keys.